Abhrankan-Chakrabarti/java-math-utils/README.md

 ### RSA Cryptography (`RSA.java`)

-This program implements encryption and decryption using RSA algorithm.
+This program illustrates encryption and decryption using RSA algorithm.

 #### Usage